-This no-fat Scandinavian version of dry, long-life bread is perfect for Abendbrot.
+This no-fat Scandinavian version of dry, long-life bread is perfect for serving at Abendbrot.
 Knäckebrot combines rye and wheat, and is usually made from whole grains.
 The best known brand for Knäckebrot is Wasa, an iconic Swedish brand now owned and managed by Italian pasta producer Barilla S.p.A.
 Many Wasa varieties available in North America are made at the company’s production facility in Celle, Germany, near Hannover.
 Wasa’s sour dough and rye varieties are especially delicious with Black Forest ham, Castello Alpine cheese, fresh cucumber slices or pickles.
 Or, top a slice with German sauerkraut and cheddar and briefly broil under high heat.
 Also check out their new product, wafer thin flatbread crisps with rosemary, sesame and other flavors.

 Of course, those who have spent some time in Germany know that the cornucopia of breads in Germany seems to be endless.
 You can find 300 bread types and over 1,200 different rolls and bread products.
-And you wouldn’t have to look hard to find them.
+And you won’t have to look hard to find them.
 It seems like there are Bäckereien (bakeries) on every street in every village, town and city.